tunde-ajayi/llm-as-a-qualitative-judge/README.md

 report = generate_issue_report(user_inputs, labels, generated_responses)
 ```

 Each argument is a list of strings (all of the same length).
 The function outputs a dictionary with common error types, their descriptions and frequencies.
-Be default, the script uses OpenAI `gpt4o` model (see below how to change configs to use other models).
+By default, the script uses OpenAI `gpt4o` model (see below how to change configs to use other models).

 In command line: